 State and Federal: You MUST register your organization both with the State of Nevada and then file with the IRS.
 Because your 501(c)3 tax-exempt status comes from the IRS, registering as a nonprofit corporation just with the state doesn’t cut the mustard.
 Registration and Licensing: You MUST register the organization as a nonprofit corporation with the State of Nevada, before filing Form 1023 with the IRS.
 The filing fees for registering a nonprofit in Nevada are significantly lower than the fees in a for-profit business, but you still have to register.
 You also have to name a Tips for Nonprofit Organizations

 How To Choose Your Business Address

-I’m Gina Bonjovi, and I’m a lawyer who works with start-ups and small businesses.
+I’m Gina Bongiovi, and I’m a lawyer who works with start-ups and small businesses.
 In this video series, I’m walking you through the steps on how to start a small business in Las Vegas.
 We already covered naming your business so if you missed that video it’s on the link below the like button.
 Now we’re going to talk about how to choose your business address.

 This seems like a silly issue, but it can actually have some ramifications.